Update: ‘Ford E-Tourneo Courier’ added and ‘Xpeng X9’ and ‘VW ID. Buzz’ updated.

 The new electric minivan features a fully digital instrument cluster, a large central touchscreen, and a large touchscreen passenger display ahead of the front seats.
 The rear-seat occupants get reclining seats with wing-type headrests, large leg rests, perforated leather upholstery, fold-out tray tables, and Xiaomi TV.

-The Dreamer could also arrive in Europe as Voyah has confirmed that it plans to enter Norway.
-The Nordic nation will be its first overseas market, and the company opened its first retail outlet there in the national capital on June 11, 2022.
-According to a Chinese press release that Dongfeng Motor published on mp.sohu.com, the company plans to showcase the ‘Free’ SUV in Oslo in June and launch it in the country in Q4 2022 (October-December 2022).
+Norway is Voyah’s first overseas market, and the company opened its first retail outlet there in the national capital on June 11, 2022.
+According to a Chinese press release that Dongfeng Motor published on mp.sohu.com, the company plans to launch the ‘Free’ SUV in the country in Q4 2022 (October-December 2022).
 The first batch, consisting of 500 units, is on its way.
 The Dreamer could arrive in Norway as the brand’s second product in 2023.

 Maxus MIFA 9

-The production Maxus MIFA 9 electric Minivan (shown as the MIFA concept at last year’s Auto Shanghai) debuted at the Guangzhou Auto Show 2021.
+The production Maxus MIFA 9 electric Minivan (shown as the MIFA concept at Auto Shanghai 2021) debuted at the Guangzhou Auto Show 2021.
 The MIFA 9 appears elegant thanks to its high-set bonnet and the absence of a large radiator grille.
 Unlike most MPVs, its bonnet isn’t angled downwards, making it appear muscular.
-It has chunky aero-optimized wheels and full-width LED taillamps.
+It sports aero-optimized wheels and full-width LED taillamps.

 On the inside, the electric van packs generous digital real estate.
 It features three large screens on the dashboard.
 A tiny animated virtual assistant can be seen on the extreme right of the dashboard.
 The MPV can be purchased with either six- or seven-seat configurations.
 The six-seater gets captain chairs in the second row.
 All seats are electronically adjustable—even the third-row seats get individual armrests.